Mohitranag18/Node.js-Mini-Projects/README.md

 - Database Management with MongoDB

 ### 🌟 Projects Included:
 - **User Management API**: Perform CRUD operations using Express and MongoDB.
+- **URL Shortner**: Short URL and track the total count on that URL.
 - **Basic Authentication System**: Implement JWT-based authentication.
 - **Task Manager**: Manage tasks with a complete API.
 - **File Upload API**: Upload and manage files using Multer.